CogStack/CogStack-Pipeline/docs/examples/index.md

 gate.gateAnnotationTypes = Drug
 gate.gateFieldName = gate
 ```
-The property `gate.gateHome` denotes the home directory of GATE application, which should be the same for all GATE applications when using CogStack GATE image from Dockerhub (please see below). `gate.gateApp` denotes the name of the GATE application to be run -- in our example, the application directory (containing the *gapp* application with resources) will be directly mounted into CogStack container into `/gate/app/` directory.
+The property `gate.gateHome` denotes the home directory of GATE application, which should be the same for all GATE applications when using CogStack GATE image from Dockerhub (please see below). `gate.gateApp` denotes the name of the GATE application to be run -- in our example, the application directory (containing the `drug.gapp` with the necessary resources) will be directly mounted into CogStack container into `/gate/app/` directory.

 The property `gate.fieldsToGate` specifies the name of the field from the input database table that contains the text to be processed by the GATE application.
 The property `gate.gateAnnotationTypes` specifies the annotations to be extracted (available in the GATE application).
 Finally, the property `gate.gateFieldName` defines the custom name of the key in the resulting JSON file (or output table) under which the extracted annotations will be stored.